vphantom/vof/binary.md

 ### Reserved Types

-The 5 reserved control values are predetermined to use the same structure as `Data`: an unsigned number of bytes follows, and then as many bytes as specified.
+The 3 reserved control values are predetermined to use the same structure as `Data`: an unsigned number of bytes follows, and then as many bytes as specified.
 This makes room for future types such as large integers or floats while guaranteeing that older decoders can safely skip over such unknown value types.

 ### Maps

 Decoders should use the last value when a key is present multiple times.

+### Series

+Encoders should use the first object of the list to determine the structure.
+They should fail if a subsequent member has extra fields set.
+If subsequent members are missing any fields though, encoders may encode Null instead of failing if they want to be permissive.

 ### Strings